How to identify a single phase or 3-phase power supply

 2: Phone Call

-Without getting over technical and to save you the effort of looking at your electrical switchboard, there is someone who will know instantly—your electricity supply company.
-The good news, they’re only a phone call away and free to ask.
-For ease of reference, ensure you have a copy of your latest electricity bill on hand, containing all the information required to verify your account details.
+Without getting over technical, and to save you the effort of looking at your electrical switchboard, there is someone who will know instantly—your electricity supply company.
+The good news is that they’re only a phone call away and free to ask.
+For ease of reference, ensure you have a copy of your latest electricity bill containing all the information required to verify your account details.

 3: Switchboard Visual Assessment

-The electrical switchboard visual assessment is often an ideal way to identify a single-phase or 3-phase power supply.
-What you need to identify is the MAIN SWITCH.
+The electrical switchboard visual assessment is often ideal for identifying a single-phase or 3-phase power supply.
+What you need to determine is the MAIN SWITCH.
 In most instances, the main switch will either be what is referred to as 1-pole wide or 3-pole wide.
 If your Main Switch is 1-pole wide, you have a single-phase power supply.
 Alternatively, if your Main Switch is 3-poles wide, you have a 3-phase power supply.

 Tip: A “pole” is often similar in size to a finger width or approximately 18mm.
 As a guide, three poles resemble three fingers together or approximately 54mm.